 Flexible Spending Accounts / Flexible Spending Arrangements (FSAs)

-Flexible Spending Accounts (FSAs), also referred to as flexible spending arrangements, are a type of tax-advantaged financial account that can be set up through a cafeteria plan in the United States.
+Flexible Spending Accounts (FSAs), also referred to as flexible spending arrangements, are a type of tax-advantaged financial account that can be set up through a cafeteria plan in the United States, much like a Health Savings Account or HSA.

 How and Where to Get the Best Quotes